László Benedek: Early life and European career

 In Germany, Benedek was cinematographer on The Mistress (1927).
 He was assistant director on The Great Longing (1929), directed by Steve Sekely, and edited and assisted directed The Man Who Murdered (1931) for director Curtis Bernhardt.
 He worked at UFA for Joe Pasternak until 1933.
 He assisted on Hyppolit, the Butler (1931) and edited Die Wasserteufel von Hieflau (1932), and Miss Iza (1933).

-When the Nazis came to power, Benedek followed Pasternak to Vienna then Hungary where he edited A Precocious Girl (1934) starring Franciska Gaal and Temptation (1934), both directed by Max Nuefeld; he was assistant director on the latter.
+When the Nazis came to power, Benedek followed Pasternak to Vienna then Hungary where he edited A Precocious Girl (1934) starring Franciska Gaal and Temptation (1934), both directed by Max Neufeld; he was assistant director on the latter.

 He went to England where he worked as a writer on The Secret of Stamboul (1936), directed by fellow Hungarian expatriate Andrew Marton.
 In 1937 he moved to the US.

 Early US career

 In the US, Benedek worked on the montage scenes of Test Pilot (1938) at MGM.
 He edited A Little Bit of Heaven (1940) for Pasternak at Universal.

 At MGM he was assistant director on Song of Russia (1944) and worked as an associate producer under Joe Pasternak.
 Among his jobs included doing screen tests, second unit directing, and supervising the animated dance sequence in Anchors Aweigh (1945).

 In 1946 he was linked with communist front organisations.